 Influential Behavioral Data

 Understanding page and site usage behavior allows marketers to understand the actions taken by viewers, but analyzing the intentions that lead to those behaviors empowers marketers to predict their actions.
 If marketers improve the ability to anticipate the pace at which visitors transition through different buyer phases.
 Then, they gain more control over the timing of the content presentation.
 That way, valuable solutions are available specifically when customers need them most.

 The types of questions that expose the intentions behind consumer actions:

 Identifying the influential behavioral factors behind the answers to these questions reveals predictive behavioral patterns.
-Use these revealed consumer reactions to create messages that meets their needs and expectations so they progress through each buyer stage quicker.
+Use these revealed consumer reactions to create messages that meet their needs and expectations, so they progress through each buyer stage quicker.
 By aligning the content with consumer interests and synchronizing the delivery to match their intentions, not only will marketers improve the effectiveness of their personalization tactics, but it will translate into more leads that convert into sales with less effort.

 Behavioral data is more than valuable engagement data used to increase the effectiveness of personalized content.
 It also maximizes the relevancy of marketing messages by improving the placement and timing of their presentation.
 Instead of using a blanket approach to improve audience conversions, use aggregated behavioral data to predict and control their sales-cycle experience.